-17. Mount Vernon Avenue Plans Update (Mount Vernon Avenue Business Plan and the Arlandria Action Plan) (PZ, TES, RPCA, Housing, AEDP)
+13. Mount Vernon Avenue Plans Update (Mount Vernon Avenue Business Plan and the Arlandria Action Plan) (PZ, TES, RPCA, Housing, AEDP)

-Following completion of the Landmark Mall Re-planning work and Eisenhower East Phase 2 Plan Update, staff will undertake a strategic update to the two Mount Vernon Avenue Plans covering Del Ray and Arlandria (2005 Mount Vernon Avenue Business Plan and 2003 Arlandria Action Plan).
+Following completion Eisenhower East Phase 2 Plan Update, staff will undertake a strategic update to the two Mount Vernon Avenue Plans covering Del Ray and Arlandria (2005 Mount Vernon Avenue Business Plan and 2003 Arlandria Action Plan).
 Discussions with stakeholders regarding the scope of the plan update have surfaced the following plan update topics: 1) Business District sustainability and competitiveness, 2) Update to guidelines for redevelopment sites and Leslie Avenue, 3) Implementation priorities and funding, 4) Pedestrian safety and accessibility, 5) Historic preservation and 6) Equity in the provision of services and infrastructure.
-With the planned phased arrival of Amazon in Crystal City and Virginia Tech Innovation Campus in the Oakville Triangle area, staff also anticipates analysis of additional topics such as equity/affordable housing and neighborhood infill.
+With the planned phased arrival of Amazon in Crystal City and Virginia Tech Innovation Campus in National Landing, staff also anticipates analysis of additional topics, such as preservation and potential expansion of housing affordability, preservation of the Arlandria neighborhood and business district's unique ethnic and cultural character, and issues related to neighborhood infill.

-The 2019 Plan Update will also consider pedestrian safety and accessibility improvements in Arlandria along the Mount Vernon Avenue corridor, consistent with the City's Vision Zero goal and Complete Streets Guidelines.
+The Plan Update will also consider pedestrian safety and accessibility improvements in Arlandria along the Mount Vernon Avenue corridor, consistent with the City's Vision Zero goal and Complete Streets Guidelines.
 Community feedback will help develop and prioritize Arlandria's short term safety improvements (to be funded by an existing grant) and longer-term improvements.
 Improvements for extended sidewalks, shortened crossing distances and accessible bus stops are already planned for implementation along Mount Vernon Avenue in Del Ray in 2019.

-18. Duke Street Transitway Environmental Planning and Concept Design (TES, P&Z) The Duke Street Transitway is included in the City's Transportation Master Plan (2008), and further studied in the Transitway Corridors Feasibility Study (2012), where the mode and alignment were recommended.
+14. Duke Street Transitway Environmental Planning and Concept Design (TES, P&Z)

+The Duke Street Transitway is included in the City's Transportation Master Plan (2008), and further studied in the Transitway Corridors Feasibility Study (2012), where the mode and alignment were recommended.
 The project is receiving \$12 million of NVTA Regional funds toward environmental planning and design, starting in FY 2020.
 The City intends to begin the environmental analysis in January 2020, followed by design.
 This effort is intended to be coordinated with the Duke Street Area Plan Update (below).

-19. Duke Street Area Plan update (PZ, TES, RPCA, Housing, AEDP)
+15. Duke Street Area Plan update (PZ, TES, RPCA, Housing, AEDP)

-The Small Area Plan for this area of the City (Duke Street west of Old Town generally between Dove Street and Witter Avenue) was last updated in 1992.
-Multiple sites located in the area have demonstrated interest in or a high likelihood for redevelopment.
-In addition, other planning efforts in the area, including the Duke Street Transitway (above) and the Witter Wheeler Feasibility and Campus Master Plan Process, will need to be coordinated and incorporated into a cohesive land use plan.
-(The Witter Wheeler Feasibility and Campus Master Plan Process is an effort to plan for how the spatial needs of the City Services Departments which currently reside on the campus - TES RPCA, ACPS, AFD, APD, DASH, and General Services - can be more effectively met).
-Therefore, a Plan update is proposed for this area of Duke Street in FY 2020-2021 to provide updated guidance for redevelopment sites and to ensure that infrastructure and amenities are planned to meet the needs of existing and future redevelopment.
+The Small Area Plan for this area of the City (Duke Street west of Old Town generally between Dove Street and Wheeler Avenue; the exact study area has not yet been mapped out) was last updated in 1992.
+Multiple sites located in the area have demonstrated an interest in or a high likelihood for redevelopment.
+Further, the City's Witter Wheeler Feasibility and Campus Master Plan Process (an effort to plan for how the spatial needs of the City Services Departments which currently reside on the campus - TES RPCA, ACPS, AFD, APD, DASH, and General Services - can be more effectively met) is anticipated for completion in Fall 2019 and will inform the Duke Street Area Plan update.
+In addition, this planning effort will be coordinated with planning for the Duke Street Transitway (above) into a cohesive land use plan.

+The Plan update is proposed for Spring 2020 to Spring 2021 to provide updated guidance for redevelopment sites and to ensure that infrastructure and amenities are planned to meet the needs of existing and future redevelopment.
 An updated small area plan for this portion of the City will address community needs, infrastructure needs, affordable housing, open space, and economic development.
 The planning effort will engage the community in establishing a long-term vision for the area so that redevelopment occurs in a coordinated manner consistent with the City's policies and vision for the future.